thesharmaa/My-DevOps-Journey/Day-22/git-commands.md

-git merge BRNACH_NAME "Merges another branch into current branch" git stash "Temporarily saves uncommited changes" git stash pop "Restore stashed changes"
+git merge BRNACH_NAME "Merges another branch into current branch" git stash "Temporarily saves uncommited changes" git stash pop "Restore stashed changes" git branch -a "Shows both local and remote branches." git log --oneline --decorate --all "See all commits from all branches along with branch names and HEAD pointers in a compact view."

 Fast-Forward - A fast forwards happens when local branch has no new commit and git can simply move the branch pointer forward.